 Are There Any Regional Patterns in ASL Syntax?

 There are some regional patterns in ASL syntax.
 For example, the ASL dialects spoken in the Northeastern United States tend to use more two-handed signs and involve more facial expressions, while the ASL dialects spoken in the Southern United States tend to use fewer facial expressions and rely more on body language.

 How Do ASL Dialects Compare to Other Sign Languages?

 ASL dialects are distinct from other sign languages, such as British Sign Language or Australian Sign Language, but they share many grammatical and linguistic features.
-However, there are some vocabulary and syntax differences that make ASL dialects unique.
+However, some vocabulary and syntax differences make ASL dialects unique.

 Differences in ASL Vocabulary Across the Country

 How Does ASL Vocabulary Vary Across the Country?

 ASL vocabulary varies across the country, with different regions having their own unique signs for certain words and phrases.
 For example, the sign for “coffee” in the Northeastern United States is different from the sign for “coffee” in the Southern United States.

 What Are Some of the Factors that Influence ASL Vocabulary?